massive cake and decor for maximalist wedding

 2. Search for a wedding venue with pre-existing decor.
 Striking architecture, bold wallpaper choices, grand interior design, unique style, and other eye-popping venue additions provide an excellent canvas upon which to paint a maximalist wedding.
 Booking a venue already dripping in extravagance may help cut down on future decorating costs as well.

-3. Tell venue managers what you’re looking for, and ask for their advice.
+3. Ask venue managers for their advice.
 Look for venues that have experience hosting maximalist weddings.
 Be clear about your vision and expectations upfront, and look for venues with a similar appreciation for indulgence.
-Not only will this help you weed out venues that won’t fit the wedding style early on, but you’re also likely to encounter a variety of potential wedding vendor recommendations along the way.
-Ask about decoration restrictions, setup fees, deposit requirements, and request to see a sample contract before confirming.
+Having clear expectations will help you find the ideal space, and you'll also be able to weed out the others that won't fit the bill.
+Before you sign anything, ask about the various details of the contract, such as the deposit requirements and decoration restrictions that may interfere with your larger-than-life vision.

-4. Make your invitations pop.
-Wedding invitations are the first real peek that guests have at the theme and style of the affair.
-Add maximalist flair to your invitations with a unique and stylish design to give guests a glimpse of what’s to come.
-Experiment with texture and use acrylic stationery instead of traditional paper, or choose invitations with a unique shape.
+5. Make your invitations pop.
+Invitations set the tone for your wedding, as the first element of the event that guests see.
+Add a bit of dazzle to your invitations with an eye-popping design.
+You can also experiment with using acrylic stationery or choosing invitations with unique shapes.
 The “Maximalist” is a chic invitation style from Papier and Co.
 With a rounded top, the Maximalist is both modern and architecturally stimulating.
 Consider adding laser engraving, lace detailing, or crystal embellishments to greet your guests with glamor.

 Maximalist wedding ideas for the ceremony and reception

-7. Dress to impress and awe guests.
+8. Dress to impress and awe guests.
 Maximalist couples should embrace vibrant colors, bold prints, embroidery, feathers, a variety of textures, or any other design elements their heart desires.
 Feel empowered to step away from traditional gowns, the standard tuxedo, and cohesive wedding party attire.
-Show off tattoos, piercings, and other body art if you have it.
-Wear a sunflower crown or daisy chain if the mood strikes.
 Maximalism embraces self-expression, so express yourself!

 Maximalist wedding ideas for decor

-13. Use vibrant textiles.
+16. Use vibrant textiles.
 Drape chairs in bright, bold fabrics or layer dining tables in a mix of different fabrics.
 Shop craft store clearance sales and check thrift shops regularly to find unique textiles.
+If you’re working with a rental company, ask to see their entire inventory.
+It might house a rarely-used showstopper.

 Maximalist wedding menu ideas

-15. Open up the bar.
-If not otherwise specified in advance, guests attending a maximalist wedding will likely be expecting an open bar wedding.
+20. Open up the bar.
+If not otherwise specified in advance, guests attending might be expecting an open bar wedding.
 Making endless maximalist cocktails will require experienced bartending professionals.
 Factor high alcohol expenses into your wedding budget, and let the service staff know what to expect well in advance so they can prepare.

-16. Serve dishes that ooze excess.
+21. Serve dishes that ooze excess.
 Be bold and inventive with your wedding menu choices.
 Incorporate intricate plating, bold color choices, and lavish ingredients to create intense dishes for your wedding guests.
-Overload the senses of attendees with explosive flavors, unique textures, and unexpected menu surprises.
+Please your guests’ palates with explosive flavors, unique textures, and unexpected menu surprises.
 Mix and match cuisines and service styles, and provide your friends and family with a meal they’ll never forget.

-19. Bake bountiful brownies for a maximalist dessert on a minimalist budget.
+24. DIY your dessert table.
 If your budget doesn’t allow for an oversized or highly-decorated cake, serve wedding guests indulgent individual desserts dripping in maximalism.
 Whip up maximalist brownies packed with chips, nuts, icing, candy, and any other goodies you can think of.
+Cookie tables are even regional traditions in some parts of the American midwest.

 Frequently asked questions about maximalist weddings